-109. Pastor, R. W.; Brooks, B. R.; Szabo, A., An analysis of the accuracy of Langevin and molecular dynamics algorithms.
+119. Pastor, R. W.; Brooks, B. R.; Szabo, A., An analysis of the accuracy of Langevin and molecular dynamics algorithms.
 Mol.
 Phys.
 1988, 65, 1409-1419.

-110. York, D. M.; Darden, T. A.; Pedersen, L. G., The effect of long - range electrostatic interactions in simulations of macromolecular crystals: A comparison of the Ewald and truncated list methods.
+120. York, D. M.; Darden, T. A.; Pedersen, L. G., The effect of long - range electrostatic interactions in simulations of macromolecular crystals: A comparison of the Ewald and truncated list methods.
 J. Chem.
 Phys.
 1993, 99, 8345-8348.

-111. Case, D. A.; Cheatham, T. E.; Tom, D.; Holger, G.; Luo, R.; Merz, K. M.; Alexey, O.; Carlos, S.; Bing, W.; Woods, R. J., The Amber Biomolecular Simulation Programs.
+121. Case, D. A.; Cheatham, T. E.; Tom, D.; Holger, G.; Luo, R.; Merz, K. M.; Alexey, O.; Carlos, S.; Bing, W.; Woods, R. J., The Amber Biomolecular Simulation Programs.
 J. Comput.
 Chem.
 2005, 26, 1668-1688.

-112. Zhaoxi, S.; Qiaole, H., Seeding the Multi-dimensional Nonequilibrium Pulling for Hamiltonian Variation: Indirect QM/MM Free Energy Simulations.
+122. Zhaoxi, S.; Qiaole, H., Seeding the Multi-dimensional Nonequilibrium Pulling for Hamiltonian Variation: Indirect QM/MM Free Energy Simulations.
 2021.

 Fig. 1. a) An illustration of the Hamiltonian perturbation framework via multi-dimensional nonequilibrium free energy calculations.
 Hamiltonian perturbation is performed between neighboring states with nonequilibrium transformations.
 H{k_1,k_2} denotes the Hamiltonian of the system at the k_1 th configurational state and k_2 th alchemical state.
 The target free energy landscape is at the Hamiltonian state $k_2 = K_2 = 2$.
-The indirect scheme performs direct free energy calculation at the Hamiltonian state $k_2 = 1$ to explore the configurational space, and adds a correction term $H{k_1,1} \ll H{k_1,2}$ to perturb the thermodynamic profile to obtain the result at the target Hamiltonian state.
+The indirect scheme performs direct free energy calculation at the Hamiltonian state $k_2 = 1$ to explore the configurational space, and adds a correction term $H{k_1,1} <-> H{k_1,2}$ to perturb the thermodynamic profile to obtain the result at the target Hamiltonian state.
 Only the transformations described with solid arrows are performed due to efficiency considerations in nonequilibrium free energy simulations. b) A practical view of the thermodynamic cycle describing the dihedral flipping process with different sizes of the QM region.
-The reaction coordinate is the backbone dihedral in alanine tripeptide (C-C-N-C).
-The solute atoms drawn with thicker sticks are described with the QM Hamiltonian, while the other solute atoms (thinner sticks) and the line-type solvent atoms are described with MM potentials.
+The 2D chemical structure of the solute alanine tripeptide and the reaction coordinate describing the dihedral flipping are shown at the center of the thermodynamic cycle.
+The heavy atoms in the circle are used to define the C-C-N-C dihedral.
+The solute atoms drawn with thicker sticks are described with the OM Hamiltonian, while the other solute atoms (thinner sticks) and the line-type solvent atoms are described with MM potentials.
 Here, the nonequilibrium pulling in the configurational space is performed with the central two residues included in the QM region, and the nonequilibrium pulling in the alchemical space is used to perturb the results to the Hamiltonian with the 1-3 residues included in the QM region. c) The QM-region-variation variant of Fig. 1a.
 The QM region 1 is defined as $k_2 = 1$ and the QM region 2 has $k_2 = K_2 = 2$.
 The goal of the indirect scheme is obtaining the free energy landscape with the QM region 2.
-The direct free energy simulation with the QM region 1 is the transformation from $H{1,1}$ to $H{k_1,1}$, and the indirect scheme adds a correction term $H{k_1,1} <-> H{k_1,2}$ in each state along the configurational CV, i.e. $k_1 = 1, ..., K_1$.
+The direct free energy simulation with the QM region 1 is the transformation from $H{1,1}$ to $H{k_1,1}$, and the indirect scheme adds a correction term $H{k_1,1} \ll H{k_1,2}$ in each state along the configurational CV, i.e.